sahil485/sahil485/README.md

 -->

-- 🔭 I'm currently working on some cool crypto-related software
+- 🔭 I'm currently working on some cool Voice Recognition Security research

-- 🌱 I’m currently learning Tensorflow Keras, and Data Structures/Algorithms
+- 🌱 I’m currently learning DSA, Applied ML, and NLP

 - 👯 I’m looking to collaborate on hackathons and other AI/ML projects